heades/multicategories/README.md

-Pre-ordered Categories: A Categorical Model of Dualized Type Theory
+A Note on Multicategories
 ================

-This is an upcoming paper on a categorical model of DTT.
+This is a note on multicategories